Integral Imprecise Probability Metrics: The IIPM framework

-\paragraph{Lower Kantorovich problem with $\epsilon$-contamination sets.} To illustrate the theoretical utility of IIPM, we consider the well-known $\epsilon$-contamination model from robust statistics~\citep{huber2004robust}.
+To illustrate the theoretical utility of IIPM, we consider the well-known $\epsilon$-contamination model from robust statistics~\citep{huber2004robust}.
 We show how IIPM rederives a key result from \citet[Theorem 11]{caprio2024optimal}, namely that the solution to the \emph{restricted lower probability Kantorovich problem}~(RLPK)~\citep[Definition 10]{caprio2024optimal} coincides with the classical Kantorovich problem under $\epsilon$-contamination.
 For completeness, a detailed treatment of the RLPK problem is provided in Appendix~\ref{appendex_subsec: lpkp}.
 Recall the $\epsilon$-contamination set $\cP_{\epsilon,P}$ of a probability measure $P\in\cP(\cX)$ is given by,

 with $\epsilon\in[0,1]$ the contamination rate of the model.
 The lower probability corresponding to $\cP_{\epsilon, P}$ is derived in \citet[Section 2.9.2]{walley1991statistical}. \begin{restatable}[]{lemma}{lemmaepsiloncontamination} Let $\cP_{\epsilon,P}$ be an $\epsilon$-contaminated model defined in \Cref{eq: epsilon_contamination}.
 Then, the associated lower probability $\underline{P}_\epsilon$ is given by